 The current State Median Income (SMI) is used for income eligibility for LIHEAP (see following table for most recent SMI).
-Renewal applicants are mailed out in late summer/early fall.
+Renewal applications are mailed out in September.
 Households with an elderly member, disabled member, or child or young child are given priority when crisis grants are processed to restore service, prevent a shut-off, or expediate a delivery.

 Income, family size, fuel type, and home energy costs are used to determine the benefit level.
-In FFY 2023, the minimum benefit will be \$75 and the maximum will be \$1285.
+In FFY 2024, the minimum benefit will be \$75, and the maximum will be \$1,000.